BIO

-She co-founded KitSplit, a venture-backed startup dubbed “the Airbnb of cameras” by Forbes and Fast Company; helped build the now Oscar-winning video department at The New Yorker; and led product for a new app within the New Ventures team at The New York Times.
+She co-founded KitSplit, a venture-backed startup dubbed "the Airbnb of cameras" by Forbes and Fast Company; helped build the now Oscar-winning video department at The New Yorker; and led product for a new app within the New Ventures team at The New York Times.
+As an Executive Producer, she's led award-winning film, multimedia, and audio slates as well as large-scale programs for brands including Delta, Jaguar, and PBS.

-Her films have premiered at Tribeca and other Oscar-qualifying festivals, been viewed millions of times, and published by outlets including The New Yorker, NBC, Vogue, and PBS.
-Named a Forbes “30 Under 30” in Media, Budelis has been interviewed on NPR’s Marketplace and in Forbes about emerging trends in storytelling.
-She has taught at Rutgers University (AI & Film) and given talks and workshops at Columbia, NYU Tisch, and NAB.
+Named a Forbes "30 Under 30" in Media, Budelis has been interviewed on NPR's Marketplace and in Forbes about emerging trends in storytelling.
+She has taught at Rutgers University (their first-ever AI & Film course) and given talks and workshops at Columbia, NYU Tisch, and NAB.

 Currently, she is consulting with startups and media companies and developing new documentary films.
-She (very) occasionally writes about AI and film at FilmRobots.com.
+She (very occasionally) writes about AI and film at FilmRobots.com.
 She lives in LA with her partner, their dog-like cat, and two cat-like children.
 In her free time, she enjoys paddleboarding, gardening, and speaking in the first person.

 Honors & Recognition